Free shipping on all orders over $100!!!

 2. Watering:

-• As the plants establish, you can reduce watering frequency, allowing the top inch of soil to dry out between watering.
+• Once established, you can reduce watering frequency, allowing the top inch of soil to dry out between waterings.

 3. Soil and Mulching:

-• Daylilies are not overly fussy about soil but prefer well-draining soil enriched with organic matter.
+• Daylilies prefer well-draining soil enriched with organic matter.

-• Applying a layer of mulch around the plants can help retain soil moisture, suppress weeds, and regulate soil temperature.
+• Mulching around the plants helps retain soil moisture, suppress weeds, and regulate soil temperature.
 Organic mulches like straw, wood chips, or leaves are excellent choices.

 4. Fertilization:

-• Daylilies will benefit from an annual application of a balanced slow-release fertilizer.
-Early spring is an ideal time, just as they start their growth spurt.
+• Daylilies benefit from an annual application of a balanced slow-release fertilizer, ideally in early spring.

 5. General Maintenance:

-• As the flowers fade, deadhead them to maintain the plant’s appearance and encourage more blooms.
-Simply snap off the spent flower stem at its base.
+• Deadhead spent flowers to maintain the plant’s appearance and encourage more blooms.

 6. Pests and Diseases:

-• While Daylilies are relatively disease and pest-resistant, keep an eye out for aphids or daylily rust (orange spores on leaves).
-If either is detected, treat with an appropriate eco-friendly solution.
+• While Daylilies are relatively pest-resistant, watch for aphids or daylily rust (orange spores on leaves) and treat them with appropriate solutions if detected.